Header Ads Widget

 Joshua 1:9 (NIV)

-A few years ago, I packed up everything I owned and moved to a new city for an opportunity that I had prayed for.
-But as the excitement wore off, reality hit: I didn’t know anyone, I had no safety net, and nothing felt familiar.
-I found myself clinging to Joshua 1:9, reading it over and over like a lifeline.
-“Be strong and courageous,” it said.
-Not as a suggestion—but as a command.
+A few years ago, I relocated to a new city with everything I owned because I got the job I had been praying for.
+But once the thrill wore off, I realized that I didn't know anyone, I didn't have a safety net, and nothing felt like home.
+I kept reading Joshua 1:9 over and over again like it was a lifeline.
+"Be brave and strong," it urged.
+Not as a recommendation, but as an order.

-Looking back, that verse didn’t just comfort me; it became the anchor that steadied me through the storm of change.
-And maybe that’s where you are now—standing on the edge of something new, wondering if you have what it takes to keep going.
-If so, let me share with you six truths that helped me step forward in faith.
-I pray they do the same for you.
+That verse didn't simply make me feel better; it became the anchor that kept me steady during all the changes.
+And maybe that's where you are right now: on the verge of something new, wondering if you can keep going.
+If so, here are six things that helped me move ahead in faith.
+I hope they do the same for you.

 (Joshua 1:2)